Executive Advisory

 The 8-Week Program

 From AI Ambiguity to AI Clarity.
-Week by Week.
+In 8 Weeks.

 50 hours of AI strategy advisory delivered across 32 sessions.
 Every week targets a specific dimension — building toward a complete, actionable AI strategy your team can execute.
 Remote or hybrid.